brendancol/aci-training-example/README.md

 ### ACI

 #### Description

-This is a mock library used during the Python training
+This library was developed by Brendan

 #### Installation
 ```bash